FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/_index.md

 ## Update procedure

 Applying a service pack (or patch) updates the product without changing the version.
 Typically it provides corrections to known issues, and may add minor enhancements.
-There are two supported methods to apply a service pack on {{< TransferCFT/componentlongname  >}} z/OS:
+There are two supported methods to apply a service pack on Transfer CFT{{< TransferCFT/componentlongname  >}} z/OS:

 - [Update the Transfer CFT instance with the maintenance identifier (SMP/E)](c_update_zos/maintenance)
 - [Update or apply a service pack (non-SMP/E)](c_update_zos/t_install_patch_zos)